-Destructive Device.
-Any bomb, smokebomb, grenade, mine, rocket, missile, pipebomb, or similar device containing an explosive, incendiary, or poison gas and includes any frangible container filled with an explosive, incendiary, explosive gas, or expanding gas, which is designed or so constructed as to explode by such filler and is capable of causing bodily harm or property damage; any combination of parts either designed or intended for use in converting any device into a destructive device and from which a destructive device may be readily assembled; any device declared a destructive device by the Bureau of Alcohol, Tobacco, and Firearms.
+6. Destructive Device.
+Any bomb, smoke bomb, grenade, mine, rocket, missile, pipe bomb, or similar device containing an explosive, incendiary, or poison gas and includes any frangible container filled with an explosive, incendiary, explosive gas, or expanding gas, which is designed or so constructed as to explode by such filler and is capable of causing bodily harm or property damage; any combination of parts either designed or intended for use in converting any device into a destructive device and from which a destructive device may be readily assembled; any device declared a destructive device by the Bureau of Alcohol, Tobacco, and Firearms.

-Detention.
+7. Detention.
 The assignment during non-classroom time of appropriate work, including work details, for misconduct.
 When a student is to be detained after school hours, the parents or legal guardians shall be notified.
 Special transportation arrangements necessitated by student detention are the responsibility of the student, parents or legal guardians.

-Electronic cigarette (e-cigarette).
+8. Electronic cigarette (e-cigarette).
 Any oral device that provides a vapor of liquid nicotine and/or other substance, and the use or inhalation of which simulates smoking.
 The term shall include any such devices, whether they are manufactured, distributed, marketed or sold as e-cigarette, e-cigars, e-pipes, or under any other product name or descriptor.

-Expulsion.
-Expulsion is defined as the removal of the right and obligation of a student to attend a public school.
-An expulsion may not exceed a period of time including the remainder of the school year and one (1) additional year.
+9. Expulsion.
+Expulsion is defined as the removal of the right and obligation of a student to attend a public school under conditions set by the School Board.
+An expulsion may not exceed a period of time including the remainder of the school year and one additional year.
+Expulsions may be imposed with or without continuing educational services and shall be reported